ElementAstro/atom-docs/src/content/docs/en/tests/fuzz.md

 ---
-title: RandomDataGenerator Class Documentation
+title: RandomDataGenerator
-description: Comprehensive documentation for the RandomDataGenerator class, including methods for generating random primitive types, complex structures, statistical distributions, and usage examples for fuzz testing and data simulation.
+description: Comprehensive for the RandomDataGenerator class, including methods for generating random primitive types, complex structures, statistical distributions, and usage examples for fuzz testing and data simulation.
 ---

-# RandomDataGenerator Class Documentation

 ## Overview